YanivZalach/Tmux_Config/README.md

 Before using this Tmux configuration, make sure you have the following installed on your system:

-    * Tmux: Ensure Tmux is installed on your system.
+ * **Tmux**: Ensure Tmux is installed on your system.

-    * Terminal Emulator: Use a compatible terminal emulator-you have probably one installed (e.g.,Kitty, Alacritty, GNOME Terminal).
+ * **Terminal Emulator**: Use a compatible terminal emulator-you have probably one installed (e.g.,Kitty, Alacritty, GNOME Terminal).

-    * reattach-to-user-namespace: Required for clipboard support on macOS (installable via Homebrew).
+ * `reattach-to-user-namespace`: Required for clipboard support on macOS (installable via Homebrew).

 ## Installation 📦

  1. Install the programs listed above using your package manager or download them from their respective websites.

  2. Copy the config file:
      **Linux & MacOS & WSL:**
      Copy and paste the following command into the terminal and press 'enter':
      ```bash
      git clone https://github.com/YanivZalach/Tmux_Config.git ~/.Tmux_Config
      mv ~/.Tmux_Config/.tmux.conf ~/.

      ```

  3. **We are Done!**

 ## Usage, Features, and Special Key Bindings 🚀🪙

  **Get ready to supercharge your Tmux experience**

  **Features 🎉**
  🖱️ Mouse Support: Enjoy using the mouse in Tmux with your preferred terminal emulator.
  ⏱️ Status Bar: Information-rich status bar displayed at the top.
  🔄 Automatic Renumbering: Windows are automatically renumbered to fill gaps.
  🔁 Immediate Window Switching: Quickly change windows using arrow keys.
  🌈 256 Colors: Supports 256-color terminals for a colorful experience.
  Feel free to customize this configuration to your liking or use it as is to turbocharge your terminal workflow! 🚀🚀🚀

  Prefix Key 🌟
      🎯 `C-a` , `C-z`: Your starting point.
 This is the prefix key.
 All Tmux commands begin with this key followed by another keybinding.
  General Commands 🛠️
      🔄 `C-a r`: Reload your Tmux configuration.
      🚪 `C-a X`: Confirm and kill the current window.
      🪟 `C-a Q`: Confirm and kill the entire session.
      🪟 `C-a q`: Confirm and kill the current pane.
      🧲 `C-a s`: Choose a different Tmux session.
      📛 `C-a M`: Rename the current session.
      🪟 `C-a c`: Create a new Tmux window.
      🔀 `C-a t`: Move to the next window.
      🔀 `C-a T`: Move to the previous window.
      🔃 `C-a C-o`: Rotate windows (circularly).
      🖍️ `C-a m`: Rename the current window.
  Pane Management 🪟
      ➡️ `C-a x`: Split the current pane horizontally.
      ⬇️ `C-a y`: Split the current pane vertically.
      🔗`C-a S`: Synchronize panes.
      📊`C-a C-y`: Use a horizontal layout.
      📊`C-a C-x`: Use a vertical layout.
      ⏩`C-a Enter`: Switch to the next layout.
      ⬅️ `M-Left`: Move to the pane on the left.
      ➡️ `M-Right`: Move to the pane on the right.
      ⬆️ `M-Up`: Move to the pane above.
      ⬇️ `M-Down`: Move to the pane below.
      ⬅️ `C-a h`: Move to the pane on the left.
      ⬇️ `C-a j`: Move to the pane below.
      ⬆️ `C-a k`: Move to the pane above.
      ➡️ `C-a l`: Move to the pane on the right.
      🧩`C-a e`: Move to the previously active pane.
      📊`C-a d`: Display pane numbers.
      ➡️ `C-a H`: Resize the current pane leftwards.
      ⬇️ `C-a J`: Resize the current pane downwards.
      ⬆️ `C-a K`: Resize the current pane upwards.
      ➡️ `C-a L`: Resize the current pane rightwards.
     Copy Mode 📋
         📋`C-a [`: Enter copy mode.
         📋`C-a ]`: Paste from the clipboard.